wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-device-compliance/includes/6-explore-conditional-access-policies.md

 Today, administrators are faced with two primary goals:<br>

- -  Empower users to be productive wherever and whenever.
+ -  Empower users to be productive wherever they're at and whenever it's required.
  -  Protect the organization's assets.

 Organizations can use Conditional Access policies to apply the right access controls when needed to remain secure.